-The next set of questions pertains to the quality of the workforce.
+The next question pertains to the quality of the workforce.

-26. What does DoC do to improve the quality of its workforce?

-- 27. Do you have suggestions of other strategies that could be employed for improving the workforce's performance? - G. Organizational Excellence and Workforce Diversity (pass out listing of the nine Merit System Principles and the 12 Prohibited Personnel Practices)
+- 26. What does DoC do to improve the quality of its workforce? - G. Organizational Excellence and Workforce Diversity (pass out listing of the nine Merit System Principles and the 12 Prohibited Personnel Practices)